 Starting from scratch means you have the freedom to go where your interests take you.
 Reading, listening, and watching — these are excellent ways of absorbing the general information you’ll need to form a picture of the industry or role you’re interested in.

-Over time, your questions around the industry or role in question will also change.
+Over time, your questions about the industry or role in question will also change.
 You could be more invested in some aspects more than others, and that is completely normal!

 2. Network with professionals in the industry of interest